Title

 Republic Act No. 9157 establishes the University of Rizal System, integrating state colleges in Rizal province to provide higher education and promote research and development in science and technology, with the main campus determined by the Commission on Higher Education.

-To offer higher professional and technical instructions and training in science and technology, and to promote research, extension, production services, advanced studies, and specialized training relevant to the development goals of the Province of Rizal.
+To primarily offer higher professional and technical instructions and training in science and technology and to promote research, extension and production services, advanced studies, and specialized training relevant to the development goals of the Province of Rizal.

-No, the University may open new branches or annexes only within the Province of Rizal and only in consortium with other academic institutions.
+Only within the Province of Rizal, and in consortium with other academic institutions.

 Analyze Cases Smarter, Faster